|

 Retro Swirl

-Pair bold patterns with simple wall paint.
-Let the plate carry the visual interest while the wall stays calm.
+Pair bold patterns with simple wall colors.
+Let the outlet cover carry the visual interest while everything around it stays calm.

 @poppyandhoneybee